-For example, you can configure a custom lookup field that consists of a user's initials.
-In this example, you would choose 'User Email User Name' for the Standard Lookup Field, then give it a Name like 'Initials', choose 'Regex Lookup' for the Custom Type and in Regular Expression, enter the regular expression code that extracts the first letters of the first and last names of your users.
-Depending on what the 'User Email User Name' field looks like, it might be (@"(\b[a-zA-Z])[a-zA-Z]* ?").
+- For example, you can make a custom lookup field that consists of an end user's initials.
+In this example, choose 'User Email User Name' for the Standard Lookup Field, then give it a Name like 'Initials', choose 'Regex Lookup' for the Custom Type and in Regular Expression, enter the regular expression code that extracts the first letters of the first and last names of your users.
+Depending on what the 'User Email User Name' field looks like, it might be (@"(\b[a-zA-Z])[a-zA-Z]* ?")

 Upon a successful regex code expression with 'Return Result' selected, when you use the custom lookup field 'Initials,' in its place will be the user's initials: the first letter from their first name and the first letter from their last name.

 |Standard Lookup Field||Select from a list of pre-defined fields primarily used to identify either a user or a device.|

 |Description||Enter a useful description of the customization to ease searching and record keeping.|

 |Allow Inheritance||Allow your search to include inherited child organization groups.|

 |Custom Type||Choose the mechanism of this customization, typically a regular expression (Regex).|

 |Regular Expression||This field only appears when 'Regex' is chosen from the Custom Type field.
 A regular expression is a sequence of characters that forms a search pattern, mainly for use in pattern matching with strings, or string matching, i.e. "find and replace"-like operations.|